Mental Gear Closet

 In mental training and therapy, you can think of your thoughts and feelings like two brothers.
 Sometimes they play and run happily around your mind while at other times they are loud, devious and harmful, even turning against you.

-However while always working together in our minds, one “brother” can show up more than the other.
+However while always together, one “brother” can show up more than the other.
 In other words, while our thoughts and feelings are always impacting each other, sometimes what’s bringing us down are loud, critical thoughts while at other times, a more general negative, flat or upset mood.

 For example: